Moocar/logback-gelf/README.md

   </root>
 </configuration>
 ```

-A more complete example that overwrites many default values:
+A more complete example that shows how you would overwrite many
+default values:

 ```xml
 <configuration>